thenewboston-blockchain/Projects/.github/ISSUE_TEMPLATE/milestone-proposal.md

 #### Link to most recent milestone payout request.
 LINK TO ACCEPTABLE PROOF OF WORK DOCUMENT HERE

-#### Please include a detailed breakdown of the first milestone including a list of all quantifiable objectives and estimated coin value of each.
-Upon completion of the milestone, each objective will be reviewed by thenewboston team and once all objectives have been verified as completed, coins will then be rewarded.

 #### Milestone Description
 SHORT DESCRIPTION OF MILESTONE HERE